Kowal Sentry Integration for Magento 2

 Variants:

-- empty field monitor all cron jobs
+- empty field: monitor all crons

-- selected
+- list of selected

-job_codelist monitor only critical jobs
+job_code: monitor only critical tasks

 Examples: